8 Trigrams Of The Yi Jing!

-Feng Shui isn’t mystical… it’s a sister science to Acupuncture, with the same 5,000 year history of improving peoples lives.
+Feng Shui isn't mystical... it's a sister science to Acupuncture, with the same 5,000 year history of improving peoples lives.
 Both of these ancient Chinese sciences work with the five elements of Wood, Fire, Earth, Metal and Water, which are represented by the eight trigrams.
-The colors that represent the element of your personal trigram are supportive colors for you to wear.
+The colors that represent the element of your Personal Trigram are supportive colors for you to wear.
 However, they are not necessarily good for the Feng Shui energies in your home, because those energies are not influenced by your personal element.
-Your building’s energy blueprint is created when the energy is captured under the roof and according to the exact 15˚ orientation of your building.
+Your building's energy blueprint is created when the energy is captured under the roof according to the exact 15° orientation of your building.

-Each trigram relates to a familial relationship, however that doesn't mean that if you are the trigram of the eldest daughter (which I am) that you are the oldest daughter or even a daughter.
-It’s more how your personality relates to the familial relationship of your trigram as it was represented in the ancient Chinese culture.
-Sometimes your personality reflects aspects of the symbol that relates to your trigram, such as a Zhen person who can be loud and moving like their thunder symbol.
+As mentioned above, each trigram relates to a familial relationship, which has nothing to do your actual gender.
+In other words, if you're the trigram of the eldest daughter (which I am) you many not be the oldest or even a female.
+It's more how your personality relates to the familial relationships as they were in the ancient Chinese culture.
+In addition, sometimes your personality reflects aspects of the symbol that relates to your trigram, such as a ZHEN person who can be loud and moving like their thunder symbol.

-See if you can determine your personal trigram from the following descriptions of each of the eight trigrams.
+See if you can determine your Personal Trigram from the following trigram descriptions.

 QIAN trigram –

-Northwest, 6, Heaven, Hard Metal (white, gray, gold, silver), Father (husband, head-of-household, owner, president, leader)...
-Head & Lungs (headaches, pulmonary diseases) QIAN people are natural born leaders and authority figures, however they can be headstrong.
-A client’s QIAN grand-daughter has the other children in daycare following her lead, even though she isn't doing anything to cause it.
+Northwest, 6, Heaven, Hard Metal (white, gray, gold, silver), Father (husband, head-of-household, owner, leader or boss)...
+Head & Lungs (headaches, pulmonary diseases); QIAN people are natural born leaders and authority figures, however they can be headstrong.
+A client's QIAN grand-daughter has the other children in daycare following her lead, even though she isn't doing anything to cause it.

 KUN trigram –